 · Foundation destruction.
 The foundation, which is comprised of steel supports and concrete, provides the structure for you home.
 A slab leak can eventually cause the foundation to move, rise in different areas of the house or crack.

-· Damaged yard.
-If the leak comes from the pipes under your yard, water can ruin your landscaping or grass.
+leak comes from the pipes under your yard, water can ruin your landscaping or grass.
 It may even flood your yard.
 If you have a pool, a water leak under slab can structurally damage it too.

 A slab leak is something to take seriously.
 It can damage your home.